Prag8855/aab/content/guides/german-work-visa.md

 ### Can I bring my family to Germany?

 **Yes**.
-With the work visa and the Blue Card, you can bring your family to Germany.
+With a work visa and the Blue Card, you can bring your family to Germany.
 They must apply for the [family reunion visa](/glossary/Family%20reunion%20visa).
 Your family members will be allowed to work or study in Germany.[^13]

 ### How much does the German work visa cost?